Rachel Heng

-Rachel Heng (born 1988) is a Singaporean novelist and the author of the literary dystopian novel Suicide Club.
-Her short fiction has been published in many literary journals including The New Yorker, Glimmer Train, Tin House, The Minnesota Review and others.
-Her fiction has received recognition from Pushcart and from the Jane Geske awards and she has been profiled by the BBC, Electric Literature and other publications.
-Her second novel, The Great Reclamation, will be published by Riverhead Books and is expected in 2022.
+Rachel Heng (born 1988) is a Singaporean novelist and the author of literary dystopian novel Suicide Club (2018) and award-winning The Great Reclamation (2023).
+Her short fiction has been published in many literary journals including The New Yorker, Glimmer Train, Tin House, and The Minnesota Review.
+Her fiction has received recognition from the Pushcart Prize, the Andrew Carnegie Medals for Excellence, and the New American Voices Award by the Institute for Immigration Research, and she has been profiled by the BBC, Electric Literature, and other publications.

-Biography
+Early life and education

-Rachel Heng majored in Comparative Literature at Columbia University, graduating in 2011.
+Rachel Heng majored in comparative literature at Columbia University, graduating in 2011.
 She then worked in the private equity industry in London.
 She received a James A. Michener Fellowship to pursue a MFA in fiction and screenwriting at the University of Texas at Austin's Michener Center for Writers.